trupti-423567/Vrinda-Store-Data-Analysis/README.md

 -	Merge all pivot table into one dashboard and apply slicer to make dynamic.
 ## Dashboard :
 <img width="953" alt="Vrinda_dashboard image" src="https://github.com/user-attachments/assets/d36460fe-89bb-4320-b903-911c888316ac" />
+## Project Insight:
+-	Women customer are more likely to buy product compared to Men (~65%).
+-	The states of Maharashtra, Karnataka and Uttar Pradesh are top 3 product buyers.
+-	The Adult age group (30-49) is max contributing (~50%) and buys the most products.
+-	The maximum number of product customer orders from Amazon, Flipkart and Myntra Channels.
+-	 More than 90% of the products delivered.
+  ## Final Conclusion  :
+ -To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49years residing in Maharashtra, Karnataka and Uttar Pradesh should be implemented.
+This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
+The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.